-A systematic approach to delivering and monitoring interventions to struggling students has been shown to be very effective for remediating learning challenges.
-However, such a system places demands on teachers that very few have been trained to meet.
-If teachers were able to easily identify individual student’s academic and behavioral needs, find appropriate interventions, and monitor intervention efficacy, schools would be able to better implement an intervention system (proximal outcome) and student outcomes would improve (distal outcome).
+A systematic approach to delivering and monitoring interventions to struggling students has been shown to be very effective for remediating learning and behavioral challenges.1 However, such a system places demands on teachers that very few have been trained to meet.2 The Branching Minds theory of change highlights how if teachers are able to understand why students are struggling, find appropriate interventions, and monitor intervention efficacy, schools would be able to better implement an intervention system (proximal outcome) and student outcomes would improve (distal outcome).

 Robert Pasternack, Ph.D.

 Former Assistant Secretary for the Office of Special Education and Rehabilitative Services at the U.S. Department of Education.
 Led the reauthorization of the Individuals with Disabilities Education Act (IDEA) and implementation of No Child Left Behind (NCLB).

 Chair of Education and Associate Professor of Education at Lasell College.
 Advisory Board Member for RTI Action Network.

 Former Director of General and Special Education Initiatives in Schools at Bank Street College.